Manoj-5292/CODSOFT-1/README.md

 Viraj N.Bhutada

 **Acknowledgments:**
-Thanks to Codsoft AI Internship for the opportunity.
+Thanks to Codsoft Team for the valuable opportunity during the Codsoft AI Internship.

 ---